telavivmakers/geek_code/README.md

 The idea is that everything that makes a geek individual can be encoded in a compact format which only other geeks can read.
 This is deemed to be efficient in some sufficiently geeky manner.

+Share your geek code with friends and acquaintances!
+Help them understand that "The geeks of today are the trendsetters of tomorrow."

 # Older Versions

-Version 0.1 was created and written by Robert A. Hayden, then a student of Stanford.
+Version 0.1 was created and written by Robert A. Hayden, a student (and later graduate) of Mankato State University.
 It consisted of only about five categories.

 Version 0.2 was mostly a spelling and bug fix.